James H. Southard: Early life

+Career

-He was admitted to the bar in 1877 and commenced practice in Toledo, Ohio.
+After studying law, he was admitted to the bar in 1877 and commenced practice in Toledo, Ohio.

 He was appointed assistant prosecuting attorney of Lucas County in 1882.

 Twice elected prosecuting attorney of the county, he served in that office six years.

-Congress

 Southard was elected as a Republican to the Fifty-fourth and to the five succeeding Congresses (March 4, 1895 – March 3, 1907).

 He served as chairman of the Committee on Coinage, Weights, and Measures (Fifty-sixth through Fifty-ninth Congresses).
 During his time in Congress, Southard passed legislation establishing the National Bureau of Standards, and introduced a bill (though it never passed) requiring the U.S. to adopt the metric system.

 He was an unsuccessful candidate for reelection in 1906 to the Sixtieth Congress.

-Private life

-He resumed the practice of law in Toledo, Ohio, until his death there February 20, 1919.
+He resumed the practice of law in Toledo, Ohio, until his death in 1919.

-He was interred in Woodlawn Cemetery.
+Personal life

-Southard married Carrie T. Wales of Toledo in 1883.
+In 1883, Southard was married to Carrie T. Wales of Toledo.
 They had three children.
 He was a Freemason, a member of the Knights of Pythias, and an Elk.

+Southard died in Toledo on February 20, 1919 and was interred in Woodlawn Cemetery.